-- The Council reported an increase in cash and cash equivalents from \$4.7 million at 30 June 2019 to \$6.9 million at 30 June 2020. - Cash flows from operating and financing activities remained fairly consistent over the past three years. - Cash outflows from investing activities decreased mainly due to a reduction in purchases of infrastructure, property, plant and equipment.
+- The Council reported an increase in cash and cash equivalents from \$18.4 million at 30 June 2020 to \$21.9 million at 30 June 2021. - Cash inflows from operating activities increased from 2019-20 mainly as a result of higher receipts from grants and contributions. - Cash outflows used in investing activities increased mainly due to an increase in purchases of infrastructure, property, plant and equipment and acquisition of term deposits. - Cash outflows from financing activities remain relatively consistent with 2020.